Board of Governors of the BBC

 The Board of Governors of the BBC was the governing body of the British Broadcasting Corporation (BBC).
-It consisted of twelve people who together regulated the BBC and represented the interests of the public.
-It existed from 1927 until it was replaced by the BBC Trust on 1 January 2007.
+At the outset, there were five Governors, later twelve.
+Together they regulated the BBC and represented the interests of the listeners and viewers.
+It existed from 1927 (when the BBC was broadcasting only by radio) until it was replaced by the BBC Trust on 1 January 2007.

 The governors were independent of the Director-General and the rest of the BBC's executive team.
+Their role included appointing the Director-General, and in the early years other key BBC employees.
+They approved strategy and policy, set objectives, oversaw complaints, and produced Annual Reports which each year documented the BBC's performance and compliance with its aims.

-They had no direct say in programme-making, but were nevertheless accountable to Parliament and to licence fee payers for the BBC's actions.
-Although a 'state broadcaster', the BBC is theoretically protected from government interference due to the statutory independence of its governing body.
+The Governors had no direct say in programme-making, but they were nevertheless accountable to Parliament and to licence fee payers for the BBC's actions.
+Although a 'state broadcaster', the BBC was theoretically protected from government interference due to the statutory independence of its governing body.

-The Governors' role was to appoint the Director-General (and in earlier years, other key BBC staff).
-They approved strategy and policy, set objectives, oversaw complaints, and produced Annual Reports that documented the BBC's performance and compliance each year.

-The role of chairman of the Board of Governors, though a non-executive, was one of the most important positions in British media.
+The role of chairman of the Board of Governors, though a non-executive post, was one of the most important positions in British media.

 Appointments

+In the last week of October 1926, the BBC announced the five members of its new Board of Governors, namely George Villiers, 6th Earl of Clarendon, Jack Pease, 1st Baron Gainford, Mrs Philip Snowden, Dr Montague Rendall, and Sir Gordon Nairne.
+It was later reported that Clarendon was a Conservative, Gainford a Liberal, and Snowden a Labour supporter, while "Sir Gordon Nairne and Dr. Montague Rendall take no interest in any particular Party."

 Governors were usually appointed from senior positions in various parts of British society.
-Appointments were part-time positions and lasted for four (formerly five) years.
-Four governors were given specific responsibilities: for Scotland, Wales, Northern Ireland and the English regions.
+Appointments were part-time positions and lasted for five (later four) years.
+After the Second World War, four governors were each given specific responsibilities: for Scotland, Wales, Northern Ireland, and the English regions.

 Governors were nominally appointed by the monarch on the advice of ministers.
-In practice, governors were chosen by the government of the day.
-This led to claims of political interference, in particular during the years of Margaret Thatcher's premiership.
+In practice, they were chosen by the government of the day.
+This has often led to claims of political interference.